larrycorsini/Typing-App/README.md

 ## ✨ Features

+- **Charming "Duck Life" Visuals**: A complete visual overhaul inspired by the classic Duck Life games, featuring a bright, cartoony art style, bubbly fonts, and a cheerful, playful interface.
 - **Duck Evolutions**: Choose your specialty!
 Select an Athletic, Stamina, or Intellect duck at the start, each with unique stats and abilities that affect your racing style.
 - **Real-Time Online Multiplayer**: Join a public lobby, create a room, and race against players from around the world.
 Your progress is updated character-by-character for a thrilling, competitive experience.
 - **Dynamic Content via Gemini API**: Never type the same thing twice!
 Choose from various themes, and the Gemini API will generate a unique paragraph for you.